View on GitHub

 $ mkdir -p backup # or: ln -s /path/to/backup/volume backup

-NOTE: The required secrets are kept in the temporary environment variables DL_PASS and DB_PASS, the leading space in the line starting docker compose omits this command from the history.
+NOTE: The required secrets are kept in the temporary environment variables DL_PASS and DB_PASS; note the leading space in the line with docker compose, omitting it from the history.

 WARNING: Do not put secrets into the .env file!